FrontEnd-ro/git-github-practice-exercises/README.md

 9. Add another cell with some short info about yourself.
 It can be a favorite hobby, your job title, or why you want to learn Git?!
 After you're done, `commit` and `push` this code as well.
 10. Let's use the "Commands list" component and add a list of all the actions used so far in the grid.
 11. `commit` and `push` the new modifications
-12. Add in *exercitii.html* a new cell with the number of commits so far.
+12. Add in *exercitii.html* a new cell with the number of commits you've done so far.
 13. `commit` and `push` changes in the remote repo
-14. `push` changes in the remote repo
-15. We're wondering whether instead of the list of commands we should add a description about Git/GitHub.
+15. We're wondering whether instead of the list of actions we should add a description about Git/GitHub.
 Let's create a new branch named **challenges-v2** where we're gonna experiement with this.
 16. `push` the branch in the remote repo.
 Now you should have 3 branches total.
-17. `revert` the commit with the commands list
+17. `revert` the commit with the actions list
-18. Add a small description about Git.
+18. Add a small description about Git inside a new cell from *exercitii.html*.
 Then `push` in the remote repo
 19. We decide to keep the old version.
 20. Make a `PR` to `vscode` from `challenges` branch.
 21. After approval, merge it.
-22. Navigate to `vscode` and `pull` the changes locally.
+22. Navigate to `vscode` branch and `pull` the changes locally.
 23. Test that everything looks ok.
 24. Done! 💪

-### Practice challenges #2
+### Practice challenges #2 (via CLI)

 0. Create a new branch from **master** named *cli*.
 1. Add a new cell into the **grid** from *exercitii.html* and write your name or nickname in there.